dansiviter/cito/core/README.md

 ### Destination Changed ###

 It's often desirable to be informed when the first user requests data and the last one leaves.
 This is especially useful in circumstances such as a rate subscription so not to create multiple subscriptions to a downstream system improving resource utilisation.
-Events are received using the CDI `@Observes` mechanism on `DestinationEvent`:
+Events are received using the CDI `@Observes` mechanism on `cito.event.DestinationChanged`:

-	public void on(@Observes DestinationEvent) { ... }
+	public void on(@Observes DestinationChanged) { ... }

 In this circumstance all events will be passed to the method.
 It is also possible to filter the event based on addition or removal using `@OnAdded` and `@OnRemoved` annotations respectively:

-	public void onAdded(@Observes @OnAdded DestinationEvent) { ... }
+	public void onAdded(@Observes @OnAdded DestinationChanged) { ... }

 Both `@OnAdded` and `@OnRemoved` accept a destination pattern to match.
 See the 'Destination Filtering' section.